AlexCarolan/ext2-File-Reader/README.md

 # ext2-File-Reader
-A java package to read and interpret the contents of an ext2 file
+A java program to read and interpret the contents of an ext2 filesystem

 *NOTE* This program assumes a blocksize of 1024 bytes